07gh/digit_recognition/LDA/one_vs_all/readme.txt

 Ran to test one vs. all techniques

-One vs. all achieces 87.10% accuracy, less than basic LDA classify_digits_one_vs_all.m runs the classification.
+One vs. all achieves 87.10% accuracy, less than basic LDA classify_digits_one_vs_all.m runs the classification.

 Learn the model on LDA_one_vs_all_learn.m